malocharo/YANFK/readME.md

 `path/to/qemu/aarch64-softmmu/qemu-system-arch64 -M raspi3 -kernel kernel8.img -serial null -serial stdio`

-The `-serial null -serial stdio` allow to have the mini-uart output on the terminal, right now you should see a nice "Hello,World" and then a end-less loop.
+The `-serial null -serial stdio` allow to have the mini-uart output on the terminal.

+## So far...
+So far we have a single cpu booting (qemu doesn't emulate multicore idk why).

+A little kprintf() like function that only work with as identifier:
+* %d for integer
+* %h for hexa
+* %c for char
+* %s for strings

+A function to get the running CPU id and another to get the current CPU exception level.

+## Planning on...
+intrinsics implementation of memset,memcpy etc in assembly to be BLAZZING fast and look like a cool kid.

+Scheduler with O(1) algorithm.

+Use space process and sys call.

+I will probably give up before that anyway.